Skip to main content

 Sound Machines

 Customized sound machines are also a treatment option for those suffering from tinnitus.
-This treatment starts with a medical-grade device which is then customized with sounds tailored to your particular tinnitus.
-You will only wear the device occasionally yet still may receive benefits long-term, such as the lessening of the intensity of the tinnitus.
+This treatment starts with a medical-grade device customized with sounds tailored to your particular tinnitus.
+You will only wear the device occasionally, yet you may still receive benefits in the long term, such as the lessening of the intensity of the tinnitus.

 Progressive Tinnitus Management

 Progressive tinnitus management is an audiology program involving five levels of treatment.
-Each step builds in intensity, leading to the use of sound generators and possibly cognitive behavioral therapy at some point.
+Each step builds in intensity, leading to using sound generators and possibly cognitive behavioral therapy at some point.

 Medication